 Proving Fault in Your Atlanta Accident

 Once you have established that your injuries are the result of your accident, you must prove that the other party was more responsible for the accident than you.
-Every state has its own method of determining fault.
 Determining who was at fault in your Atlanta car accident depends on proving negligence and fault.

 To prove negligence, you must prove that the other party acted recklessly or in an unexpected manner.
 Georgia’s duty of care laws state that drivers must behave in a manner which preserves the safety of the driver and those who share the road.
 Drivers who do not adhere to the rules of the road breach their duty of care.